Frequently Asked Questions

 What changes should be made on the state and local level regarding public education?

-We need to continue to advocate for equitable state funding, as the formula for disbursement penalizes GCSD for being located in a municipality where families move with the intention of sending their children to private/religious schools.
+We continue to advocate for equitable state funding, as the formula for disbursement penalizes GCSD for being located in a municipality where families move with the intention of sending their children to private/religious schools.
 Also, the building aid formula limits GCSD to the minimum 10% reimbursement for capital projects so this is another area where legislative reform is needed to help our district.
+Other pressing issues are the current state mandate to convert to electric school buses by 2027/2035 as well as the local issue of the potential incorporation of Edgemont as a village, which would negatively impact the overall tax base of the remaining unincorporated area.